 One of the other neat things, is they can be used by both left-handers and right-handers...

-So, they are right on the top of my favourites list.
+So, they too, are right on the top of my favourites list.

 Next: there are lopping shears;

-....both by-pass and anvil - which have nice long handles, some of which are telescoping- making higher cuts easier to reach.
+....both by-pass and anvil - which have nice long handles, some are telescoping- making higher cuts easier to reach.

 These, below, are by-pass loppers.

 - hand, or powered - which, of course, are for hedges.

-The thing to remember about hedge shears, is they shred, and bruise twigs and branches because they dull quickly, and are difficult to keep sharp, especially the electric or gas powered ones.
+The thing to remember about hedge shears, is they shred, and bruise twigs and branches because the blades dull quickly, and are difficult to keep sharp, especially the electric or gas powered ones.

 I still use the old-fashioned hand hedge clippers, but I try to keep them sharp... that cutting motion helps keep those arm and shoulder muscles toned...(no need for the gym on hedge-trimming day!

 I’m not a motorized-tool gal, but there are times when they could make your work easier…. long hedges, for example.
-And even though they tear the leaves and twigs, to use hand tools to prune long and/or tall hedge would be almost impossible without help.
+And even though they tear the leaves and twigs, to use hand tools to prune long and/or tall hedges would be almost impossible without help.

-And, last but not least, for the thicker branches or canes, there are many saws available, but for the home gardeners like us, my favourite is the -
+And, last but not least, for the thicker branches or canes, there are many saws available, but for home gardeners like us, my favourite is the -

 You can find these at Lee Valley Tools

 Here's an example why this is such a great tool:

-One summer day after a major wind storm that took down big trees, some on side roads; my daughter and were driving down a country road and came upon a tree that had fallen across the road.
-Some folks were walking by and explained a road crew would be along shortly to remove it.
+One summer day after a major wind storm that took down big trees; my daughter and were driving down a country road and came upon a tree that had fallen across the road.
+The folks walking by explained a road crew would be along shortly to remove it.